scds/intro-git/lessons/lesson2.md

 ## Pushing and Pulling Commits

 The repository on your computer is known as your local repository, whereas the repository on GitHub is known as the remote repository.
-Changes made in your local repository won't immediately show up in your remote repository, and vice-versa.
+Changes made in your local repository won't immediately show up in your remote repository, and vice versa.

 In order for the repositories to sync with each other, you have to **push** or **pull** commits.